rustysym/reactjs-e-commerce-frontend/README.md

 ## Getting Started

-This website made with Vite, ReactJS, Firebase and Redux.
+This website made with Vite, ReactJS, Firebase, Tailwind CSS and Redux.

 You can test it here (https://rustysym.github.io/reactjs-e-commerce-frontend/)